catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 .. warning::

-    The following service is still in a technical preview and as such, will have limitations on performance.
+    The following service is still in a technical preview and as such, will have limitations on features and scope.
 Any feedback is appreciated and can be provided through a support ticket.
 Thank you.

 ***************************************
 Activating logs for your projects